-The Nickel Plate Express has once again impressed this”been there, done that” family, with their Reindeer Ride Express, boarding in Atlanta, Indiana, just north of Indianapolis in Hamilton County!
-They’ve found a way to bring families north for a train ride experience that is very different from any other Indy area holiday train experience.
-Comparable to similar Polar Express themed train rides, guests board the train and are treated to an hour long train ride with joyful carolers, dancing and singing hosts and treats and sweets!
+The Nickel Plate Express has found a way to bring families north for a train ride experience that is very different from any other offered in the Indy area.
+Comparable to similar Polar Express-themed train rides, guests board the train and are treated to an hour-long train ride with joyful carolers, dancing and singing hosts, and treats and sweets!

 The Nickel Plate Express train is a hi-level train, meaning all seating is on the upper level and passengers will need to climb a small flight of stairs in order to board.